agu3rra/devsecops-workshop/docs/readme.md

 #### Which infra region to select
 - https://azure.microsoft.com/en-us/explore/global-infrastructure
 - about 60 regions;
-- top most grouping is named "geography";
+- the top most grouping is named "geography";
 - a region is a subgroup inside of a geography
 - availability zones can be used to provide single digit millisecond fail over within a region.
 - reduce network latency by providing resources closer to users.
 Me in this case.